royalapplications/beyondnet/README.md

 In Swift, the `==` and `===` operators are overridden for .NET objects and call those functions respectively.
 So feel free to compare .NET objects in Swift like regular Swift objects.

+## Type checking/casting

+You can check if an instance of an object is of a certain type in C# by using the `is` keyword (ie. `if (myObj is string) ...`).
+Since this is implemented at the language level there's no easy way to wrap this in the generated code.
+Instead, we use `System.Type.IsAssignableTo` to implement a wrapper for the `is` keyword.

+In C, this is exposed as the `DNObjectIs` method.
+As the first argument, you pass it the object you want to check and as the second argument you provide a `System.Type` object you want to compare against.
+The function then returns true or false depending on the result of the type check.

+The same concept applies to casting using the C# `as` keyword and direct casts (ie. `var aString = (string)someObject`).
+In C the `as` keyword is exposed through the `DNObjectCastAs` method.
+Again, you call it by providing an object you want to safely cast and as the second argument you provide the type you want to cast to.
+If the cast succeeds, a `System.Object` of the specified type is returned or null if the cast did not succeed.

+Direct casts are exposed through the `DNObjectCastTo` method.
+It works the same as `DNObjectCastAs` but has a third argument which might hold a `System.Exception` object if the cast failed.

+In the Swift bindings, we have extension methods on `DNObject` (the base type for all generated class and struct bindings) which makes type checking/casting much easier.

+## .NET Object boxing

+**TODO**

 ## A word (or two) about generics

 .NET generics are a wonderful feature.
 If you're not trying to expose it to other languages, that is.

 Let's get the good news out before we dive into the limitations and the reasons behind those limitations: We DO have limited(!) and experimental support for .NET generics.

-Generics are without a doubt the hardest C# language construct to expose to other languages.
+Generics are without a doubt the hardest .NET construct to expose to other languages.
 So any support in this project that involves generics should be taken with a big grain of salt.

 There are basically two kinds of generics in .NET: